-Proposed NASDAQ Global Select
+Proposed NASDAQ Global Select Market

-Market symbol PCTY
+symbol PCTY

-Except as otherwise indicated, all information in this prospectus is based upon 65,882,448 shares of common stock outstanding as of September 30, 2013 after the conversion of all our outstanding shares of preferred stock into shares of common stock and excludes:
+Except as otherwise indicated, all information in this prospectus is based upon 65,882,448 shares of common stock outstanding as of December 31, 2013 after the conversion of all our outstanding shares of preferred stock into shares of common stock and excludes:

-- 3,563,587 shares of common stock issuable upon the exercise of options outstanding as of September 30, 2013, having a weighted average exercise price of \$2.72 per share; - 443,770 additional common shares reserved for future grant or issuance under our 2014 Equity Incentive Plan; and - 403,800 shares of common stock subject to restricted stock award agreements.
+- 3,563,587 shares of common stock issuable upon the exercise of options outstanding as of December 31, 2013 having a weighted average exercise price of \$2.72 per share; - shares of common stock issuable upon exercise of stock options granted effective upon the pricing of this offering, at an exercise price equal to the initial public offering price listed on the cover page of this prospectus, under our 2014 Equity Incentive Plan; - shares of common stock subject to restricted stock unit agreements under our 2014 Equity Incentive Plan; - 7,052,277 shares of common stock, subject to increase on an annual basis, reserved for future issuance under our 2014 Equity Incentive Plan: - 1,500,000 shares of common stock, subject to increase on an annual basis, reserved for future issuance under our 2014 Employee Stoc Purchase Plan; and - 403,800 shares of common stock subject to restricted stock award agreements under our 2008 Equity Incentive Plan.

-Unless otherwise noted the information in this prospectus assumes:
+Unless otherwise noted, the information in this prospectus assumes:

-- No exercise of outstanding options after September 30, 2013; - The conversion of all our outstanding shares of preferred stock into shares of common stock prior to or upon the closing of this offering; - The filing of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws, which will occur immediately prior to the completion of this offering; - No purchase of shares in this offering by our officers and directors; - No exercise by the underwriters of their option to purchase additional shares; and - The distribution of all 46,293,499 shares of our common stock held by Paylocity Management Holdings, LLC to its individual members prior to the closing of this offering.
+- The -for- reverse stock split of our common stock effected on , 2014; - No exercise of outstanding options after December 31, 2013; - The conversion of all our outstanding shares of preferred stock into shares of common stock prior to or upon the closing of this offering; - The filing of our amended and restated certificate of incorporation and the effectiveness of our amended and restated bylaws, which will occur immediately prior to the completion of this offering; - No purchase of shares in this offering by our officers and directors; and - No exercise by the underwriters of their option to purchase additional shares.